TaylorSmith28/DC-to-DC-Converter/README.md

 ![Results2](/Images/RESULTSWCHARGE.png)
 ![Results3](Images/RESULTSWCURRENT.png)
 ![Results4](/Images/RESULTSRESISTOR.png)
 These images show the results we obtained when the board was built and tested by use a 8 AA battery back for its input source and then connected to an IPhone charger.
 Also shown is the back side of the board where we attached our resistor divider.
+This allowed for the IPhone to be charged, while an Android device could have worked without the data pins.
+We did achieve a 5V output, and we observed a 20-30mA current to our phone.
+The reason for this current may be due to loss charge of in the batteries over testing.